 10. Rubber Plant

-The rubber plant is a real statement piece with its large, dark, waxy leaves and strong, reaching stem.
+The rubber plant comes in a variety of species.
+The one featured here is a ruby variegated rubber plant; a real statement piece with its large, waxy leaves, strong reaching stem and variegated leaves mixing green and pinkish-red.
 If allowed, it can reach several feet and will make a real impression when your guests enter your bedroom.

 If you prefer something a little more modest or understated, you can keep them in smaller pots, to restrict excessive root growth.
 They like to be kept out of direct sunlight and like to live in well-draining soil.
 Finally, did you know that the Rubber Plant has medicinal properties?
 It contains mucilage, which is also found in Aloe Vera and some varieties of cactus, which can aid digestion and help with stomach problems, as well as soothing skins rashes and irritations.